Josepek/Josepek/README.md

 - 👋 Hi, I’m @Josepek
-- 👀 I’m interested in Blockchain
+- 👀 I’m interested in Blockchain and Decentralized Data Cloud(DDC)
-- 🌱 I’m currently learning Solidity
+- 🌱 I’m currently learning Solidity and Ethereum Virtual Engine
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 usef.keyghobadi@gmail.com

 <!---
 Josepek/Josepek is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.